Geert Wilders: Political career

-In March 2009, in a party meeting in Venlo, Wilders said "I want to be prime minister", believing the PVV will eventually become the Netherlands' biggest party.
-"At some point it's going to happen and then it will be a big honour to fulfil the post of prime minister".

 Polling conducted throughout March 2009 by Maurice de Hond indicated the Party for Freedom was the most popular parliamentary party.
 The polls predicted that the party would take 21% of the national vote, winning 32 out of 150 seats in the Dutch parliament.
 If the polling results were replicated in an election, Wilders would be a major power broker.
 Under such circumstances, there would also be some likelihood of him becoming Prime Minister of the Netherlands.
-This has been partially attributed to timely prosecution attempts against him for hate speech and the travel ban imposed on him by the United Kingdom, as well as dissatisfaction with the Dutch government's response to the global financial crisis of 2008–2009.
+This has been partially attributed to timely prosecution attempts against him for hate speech and the travel ban imposed on him by the United Kingdom, as well as dissatisfaction with the Dutch government's response to the 2008 financial crisis.

-On 3 March 2010, elections for the local councils were held in the municipalities of The Netherlands.
-The PVV only contested these local elections in the Dutch towns The Hague and Almere, because of a shortage of good candidates.
+The PVV only contested the March 2010 municipal elections in The Hague and Almere, because of a shortage of good candidates.
 The big gains that were scored indicated that the party and Wilders might dominate the political scene in the run-up to the parliamentary elections scheduled on 9 June 2010.
 The PVV won in Almere and came second to the Dutch Labour party in The Hague.
-In Almere, the PVV won 21 percent of the vote to Labour's 18 percent, preliminary results showed.
-In The Hague, the PVV had 8 seats—second to Labour with 10 seats.
+In Almere, the PVV won 22 percent of the vote to Labour's 18 percent.
+In The Hague, the PVV had 8 seats – second to Labour with 10 seats.

 On 8 March 2010, Wilders announced that he would take a seat on the Hague city council, after it became clear he won 13,000 preference votes.
 Earlier he had said he would not take up a seat if he won.